Guidelines to prioritize safety, development, and inclusivity:

-The MGHA has adopted the following game rules: All games will be played under current USA Hockey Adult No-Check rules (pdf), with the following additions:
+All games will be played under current USA Hockey Adult No-Check rules (pdf), with the following additions.

-- Slapshots: No slapshots are allowed.
-The note from rule 621(d) will be applied: A face-off shall take place at one of the end face-off spots adjacent to the goal of the offending player’s team who, in the process of making a forehand shot or pass, raises the blade of his stick above his waist in the backswing of such shot or pass.
+- No slapshots are allowed.
+The note from rule 621(d) will be applied: A face-off shall take place at one of the end face-off spots adjacent to the goal of the offending player’s team who, in the process of making a forehand shot or pass, raises the blade of their stick above their waist in the backswing of such shot or pass.

-- The MGHA limits L2 players to three goals per game.
-If an advanced player scores a goal after reaching the limit, the goal will be disallowed and the face-off moved to the nearest neutral-zone face-off location (attacking team caused the stoppage of play).
+- Limit players to three goals per game.
+If a player scores a goal after reaching the limit, the goal will be disallowed and the face-off moved to the nearest neutral-zone face-off location (attacking team caused the stoppage of play).

 - Game Time and Timeouts: